Mortgage With Family And Friends

 This is possible but not always straightforward.

-The person taking over the mortgage would need to meet the existing lender’s eligibility and affordability criteria.
+The person taking over the mortgage must meet the existing lender’s eligibility and affordability criteria.
 And if the provider no longer offers that deal, they may not be willing to transfer it.

-Rather than going straight to your lender, you’re advised to speak to a broker in this instance.
+Rather than going straight to your lender, you’re advised to speak to a broker.
 They may be able to arrange a better deal elsewhere that saves you money and avoids the hassle of transferring a mortgage.

 Can you add a family member to your mortgage?

 Technically, yes.
-If you’re not looking to change the amount you’ve originally borrowed you can add someone by completing a Transfer of Equity procedure with your existing lender, although the incoming borrower will still need to meet the lending criteria.
-If you want to make changes to an existing mortgage then you would need to refinance the current terms, which can include adding someone to the new agreement.
+If you’re not looking to change the amount you initially borrowed, you can add someone by completing a Transfer of Equity procedure with your existing lender.
+However, the incoming borrower will still need to meet the lending criteria.
+If you want to change an existing mortgage, you would need to refinance the current terms, which can include adding someone to the new agreement.

 Can you get a mortgage for someone else?